Courseiva

 Why this answer

 The `top` command returns the most common values of a field based on count, and the `rare` command returns the least common values.
 Both commands support a `by` clause to group results by another field.
-By default, `top` and `rare` exclude events where the specified field is null or empty from the count, which is a key behavior to understand for accurate analysis.
+Importantly, by default, `top` and `rare` include events with null or empty values for the specified field as a separate value, rather than removing them automatically.

 Exam trap